Kentamanos/aoc-2023/day-03/README.md

 # Bug
 Thinking about this, I realize my proximity checking around numbers would potentially fail if there were 5 digit numbers in the input.
 My proximity checking code just looks at the beginning and end location of a number.
-This breaks down when 5 digit numbers are used (this does not occur in the input files).
+This breaks down when 5 digit numbers are used.

 For instance, this `*` would not be detected to be adjacent to `12345`.
 I would need (yet) another loop to fix this:
 ```